jimsmart/progszy/README.md

 The body content and appropriate headers for all `200 Ok` responses are hard-cached — unless the body matches a given filter (see `X-Cache-Reject`, below).

-Content exceeding an arbitrary maximum body size of 128mb is not cached nor proxied, and instead returns a `412 Precondition Failed` response to the client.
+Content exceeding an arbitrary maximum body size of 512mb is not cached nor proxied, and instead returns a `507 Insufficient Storage` response to the client.
 We may review this decision/behaviour at a later date.

 Cache eviction/management is manual-only at present.
 Later we will add a REST API for programmatic cache management.